slitiWassim/Detecting-Suspicious-Activity-in-the-NFT-Ecosystem/README.md

-# Drone-Guard: A Self-Supervised Deep Learning Framework for Spatiotemporal Anomaly Detection in UAV Surveillance Videos
+# Detecting Suspicious Activity in the NFT Ecosystem using Temporal Graph Analysis
-This is the code for **[Drone-Guard: A Self-Supervised Deep Learning Framework for Spatiotemporal Anomaly Detection in UAV Surveillance Videos](https://github.com/slitiWassim/Drone-Guard)** .
+This is the code for **[Detecting Suspicious Activity in the NFT Ecosystem using Temporal Graph Analysis](https://github.com/slitiWassim/Detecting-Suspicious-Activity-in-the-NFT-Ecosystem)** .

 ### [Project](https://slitiwassim.github.io/Drone-Guard/) | [Video](https://www.youtube.com/watch?v=c4U8tkQkX7g) | [Paper]()